The Chemistry Experiment

 I’ve come to embrace this age-old, humble and assertive material; learning techniques from the ancients has helped me adapt concrete to my art practice.

 I began tinkering with it a few years ago, after finding a bucket of premix at the hardware store that I could work to the consistency of clay.
 I drew charcoal “frescos” on wet concrete and shaped vessels on varied surfaces.
-Soon, I needed to formulate my own concrete so I could use white Portland cement, which honors color, instead of construction grey.
+Soon, I needed to formulate concrete to my own needs, using white Portland cement, which honors color, instead of construction grey.

 But why concrete, of all things?
 It’s hard, cold.
 Brutal.
 Yet I find its “science experiment” qualities make it a compelling medium for expressing both left and right brain values.
 There’s a false divide between art and science anyway; both are essential to understanding what it is to be alive.
 There’s revelation in eloquent physical phenomena, but art illuminates what makes us feel human.